5 Tips for Hitting the Trail

 If you’re someone who checks your watch incessantly than the trail may be tricky for you.
 Checking your watch can be tough when there are trees, rocks, roots and more in your way.
 Time is not super important when you’re out on the trail, its about beating the next person and having yourself a great time!

 Speaking of having a great time…enjoy the trail run.
 Getting off the road helps mix things up a bit and can get you out of a rut if you’ve fallen into one.
 I love the 4th season trail race series because typically I hibernate in the Winter but these events force me to get out and get moving!
-Each event is different terrain, from the beach to the woods, the first is at Scarborough beach on January 13th.
+Each event is different terrain, from the beach to the woods.
 See ya there!

 See ya on the Rhode…errr...Trail!